puomlion/hackday2019/README.md

 # hackday2019
-it highlight your daily achievements on evry hackday
+it highlight your daily achievements on every hackday